drewhart/geonomics_docs/sphinx_dir/docs.rst

 .. code-block:: python

                               #mean of distr of effect sizes
-                              'alpha_distr_mu' :      0,
+                              'alpha_distr_mu' :      0.1,
 :py:`float`

-default: 0
+default: 0.1

 reset?
 N

 This defines the mean of the normal distribution from which a :py:`Trait`'s new mutations' effect sizes are drawn.
+For effect sizes drawn from a distribution, it is recommended to set this value set to 0 and adjust **alpha_distr_sigma**.
+For fixed effect sizes, set this value to the fixed effect size and set **alpha_distr_sigma** to 0; effects will alternate between positive and negative when they are assigned to loci.
-The user will likely want to keep this value set at 0 and adjust **alpha_distr_sigma**, because for multigenic :py:`Trait`\s the baseline phenotypic value is 0.5 (the central value on a Geonomics :py:`Landscape`), so new mutations in a :py:`Trait` would then be equally likely to decrease or increase :py:`Individual`\s' phenotypes from that baseline.
+In either case, new mutations in a :py:`Trait` will then be equally likely to decrease or increase :py:`Individual`\s' phenotypes from the multigenic baseline phenotype of 0.5 (which is also the central value on a Geonomics :py:`Landscape`).
+It is also recmmended that the user consider the number of loci for a trait when setting the fixed or distributed effect sizes; for example, for a trait with 10 underlying loci, an average or fixed absolute effect size of 0.1 will enable phenotypes that cover the range of values on a Geonomics :py:`Landscape` (i.e. phenotypes 0 <= z <= 1), whereas 0.05 will likely not enable that full range of phenotypes, and 0.5 will generate many phenotypes that fall outside that range and will be selected against at all locations on the :py:`Landscape`.

 ------------------------------------------------------------------------------